dartmouth-cs98/hack-a-thing-1-react-native/README.md

 with a quick search.
 I followed instructions from an extra credit assignment from CS52.
 As provided by Tim, I used brew, yarn, atom, and expo to run and test my programs.
 I followed instructions on how to get API keys from Google and used them in my app to retrieve Youtube data from the Youtube server.
-I did not use any frameworks for this assignment.
+I used frameworks that Tim provided, which were necessary to start my components (about section, details on the video section, list of videos section), following instructions on how to make them in React.

 Created by:
 Steven Kim (worked alone)